 My name is Yam, and my nickname is Yambo, which has become the artistic name and studio name over time.
 I’m a self-taught artist, and I’ve been interested in working with electronic music as a child but, over time, got more and more into the visual side.
 In 2008, I started to work with 3D.

-I think the no-doubt pro of being self-taught is the ability to always explore, grow, and learn over time.
-Since this is the nature of autodidactism, finding solutions to your problems and learning new things all the time, I think that it’s something that sticks with you and an excellent tool for life.
+I think the no-doubt pro of being self-taught is the ability always to explore, grow, and learn over time.
+Since this is the nature of autodidactism, finding solutions to your problems and learning new things all the time, I think that it’s something that sticks with you and is an excellent tool for life.
 I feel like I can continuously adapt myself to new technologies and tools.
 I guess the pros of being formally trained are learning things that you wouldn’t necessarily learn by autodidactism, such as art history, color theory, or typography.
 I did my best to learn those “boring” topics while learning alone, as it’s also something you should pay attention to, and do not put aside things that are not 100% your interest.

 A good piece of advice would be first to choose the right tools.
 I find so many schools teaching tools that are not relevant for the industry, and it’s a shame.
 Once you understand which tools you should learn and decide on them, I think a good piece of advice would be to know your resources, whether you are self-taught or formally trained.
 I believe that having the ability to find solutions to your problems, learn new techniques alone, and grow over time is the key to success.